Maurice Denis: Les Nabis

 At the Académie Julian, his fellow students included Paul Sérusier and Pierre Bonnard, who had shared ideas about painting.
-Through Bonnard he met additional artists, including Édouard Vuillard, Paul Ranson, Ker-Xavier Roussel and Hermann-Paul.
-In 1890 they formed a group which they called the Nabis, taken from "Nabi"—Hebrew for "Prophet".
-Their philosophy was based upon the philosophy of positivism, and the writings of Auguste Comte and Hippolyte Taine.
-I rejected naturalism and materialism in favor of something more idealistic.
-Denis described it in 1909: "Art is no longer a visual sensation that we gather, like a photograph, as it were, of nature.
+Through Bonnard, Denis met additional artists, including Édouard Vuillard, Paul Ranson, Ker-Xavier Roussel and Hermann-Paul.
+In 1890 they formed the artistic group Les Nabis, the name taken from "Nabi" the Hebrew name for "prophet".
+Their philosophy was based upon the philosophy of positivism and the writings of Auguste Comte and Hippolyte Taine.
+Denis described in 1909: "Art is no longer a visual sensation that we gather, like a photograph, as it were, of nature.
 No, it is a creation of our spirit, for which nature is only the occasion."

-For his technique, Denis was first drawn toward the neoimpressionist style of Seurat, but rejected it as too scientific.
-In 1889, Denis was captivated by an exposition of works of Gauguin and his friends at the Cafe Volponi, on the edge of the Paris Universal Exposition of 1889.
+Denis was first drawn toward the Neo-impressionist style of Georges Seurat, but rejected it as too scientific.
+In 1889, Denis was captivated by an exhibition of works by Gauguin and others at a Volpini exhibition in a café near the grounds of the Exposition Universelle in Paris.
 Recalling it later, Denis wrote, "What amazement, followed by what a revelation!
 In place of windows opening on nature, like the impressionists, these were surfaces which were solidly decorative, powerfully colorful, bordered with brutal strokes, partitioned."
-The work of Gauguin had an immediate effect on Denis' work.
-The brightly colored forms of Gauguin's Vache au-dessus du gouffre first shown in 1889, appeared in an October 1890 work by Denis, Taches du soleil sur la terrace, and later in Denis' Solitude du Christ (1918).
+The work of Gauguin had an immediate effect on Denis's work.
+The brightly colored forms of Gauguin's Vache au-dessus du gouffre first shown in 1889, appeared in an October 1890 work by Denis, Taches du soleil sur la terrace, and later in Denis's Solitude du Christ (1918).

 The Nabis drifted apart by the end of the 1880s, but their ideas influenced the later work of both Bonnard and Vuillard, as well as non-Nabi painters like Henri Matisse.